subtopic 2.3: Biogeochemical cycles

 - Ammonification: Converts organic nitrogen into inorganic ammonia.

-- Mineral Uptake: Transfer of inorganic nitrogen from soil to plants.
+- Mineral Uptake: Moves inorganic nitrogen from soil to plants.

-- Death: Transfer of nitrogen from living organisms to dead organic matter.
+- Death: Adds nitrogen from organisms to the ecosystem’s organic matter.

 Application of skills: Create a systems diagram of the nitrogen cycle.